SebRenon/AndroidCleanArchitecture/README.md

 # AndroidCleanArchitecture

 This projet is a quick implementation of the Clean Architecture for Android.
-The use case is simple, the user can request the quote for an entered stock symbol.
+The use case is simple, the user can request a quote by entering a stock symbol.
 The data is then fetched from a web API or pulled from the database/cache.

 # Tech used:
 - Butterknife (Presentation/View)